danhphan/git-tutorial/2-working.md

 of like saying, "ok, *everyone in this one!*".
 However, it's almost always better to explicitly add things to the staging area, because you might otherwise commit changes you forgot you made.
-Going back to the snapshots analogy, you might get the extra with the incomplete makeup walking in and ruining the picture because you used `-a`!
+Going back to the snapshots analogy, you might get extra with the incomplete makeup walking in and ruining the picture because you used `-a`!
 Try to stage things manually, or you might find yourself searching for "git undo commit" more than you would like!

-Ok let's just commit everything now. =P
+Ok, let's just commit everything now. =P

 BUT FIRST!
 Let's actually check that "everything" is what we want.
 In addition to the one-line, "files changed" summary that we've seen, we can